Load sets (Class 1 only)

 Situation number :

-Transient case number :
+Transient case :

-Number of the thermal case associated with the load set.
+Thermal case associated with the load set.

 Number of cycles :

-Number of expected occurences.
+Number of expected occurrences.

-Pressure case number :
+Pressure case :

 The pressure associated with the load set is taken from the pressure case.

-If the moment case for this load set is a dynamic case, then moments used in evaluating equation 12 will be the moments for the pressure case multiplied by Ec/Eh.
+ASME and RCC-M codes : if the moment case for this load set is a dynamic case, then moments used in evaluating equation 12 will be the moments for the pressure case multiplied by Ec/Eh.

-Moment case number :
+Moment case :

 The moments associated with the load set are taken from the moment case.